-The Digital Vaccine Toolkit (DV Toolkit) application is designed to be used with the Trend MicroTM TippingPointTM IPS System software and hardware, including the Local Security Manager (LSM) and the Security Management System (SMS).
+The Digital Vaccine Toolkit (DV Toolkit) application is designed to be used with the Trend MicroTM TippingPointTM IPS System software and hardware, including the Security Management System (SMS).
 You use the DV Toolkit to create custom attack filters that you can use to detect and prevent network intrusions.
 You can integrate and use these filters in conjunction with the TippingPoint Digital Vaccine filters that are active in your system.
 You can use the toolkit to address specific security concerns by implementing your own proactive filter-based security to protect your corporate environment from attack.